 The empirical/evidence-based nature of my research has led to project work for organizations such as the (erstwhile) UK Department for Business, Innovation and Skills, NESTA and UK Trade & Investment.
 I was also associated with the ESRC-funded Enterprise Research Centre and, in the past, have done some work with/for organizations such as the Conference Board and the World Bank.
 A fair proportion of my research output has been underpinned by financial support from funding agencies such as the UK Department for International Development, ESRC, the British Academy and the UK-India Education and Research Initiative.

-And aside from academic writing, I enjoy engaging with a wider audience through publications such as The Conversation, blogs and byte-size interviews on BBC’s Bengali Service.
+And aside from academic writing, I enjoy (have enjoyed) engaging with a wider audience through publications such as The Conversation, blogs and byte-size interviews on media outlets such as BBC’s Bengali Service.

 Enough said!
 The details are for you to find out in this web site.